samueldy/certbot-rancher/README.md

 ### Script

-The image provides two script that can be used as entrypoints:
+The image provides some scripts that can be used as entrypoints:

 - `/scripts/setup.sh` - Run to create the initial certificate.
 - `/scripts/renew.sh` - Run periodically to renew the certificate it necessary.
+- `/scripts/open_pgadmin_access.sh` and `/scripts/close_pgadmin_access.sh` - Unblock and reblock the Kubernetes Nginx-class ingress exposing our PgAdmin4 service.
+Normally the ingress should remain IP-blocked to all but a few IP addresses, but it's necessary to temporarily open the ingress in order to renew its certificate.
+- `/scripts/update_rancher.sh` - post-renewal deploy hook script for certbot to push the newly obtained certificates to NERSC's Kubernetes instance using the Rancher CLI.
+- `/scripts/start-crond.sh` - Entrypoint script to start the `cron` daemon instead of running `certbot`.

 Once the initial setup workload job has been execute a Rancher certificate will have